harness-apps/dag-java/02-deploying-argocd/assignment.md

     ## Objectives

-    In this track, this is what you'll learn:
+    In this challenge, this is what you'll learn:
     - Deploy Argo CD on Kubernetes
     - Expose the Argo CD deployment with a NodePort service
     - View the exposed `argocd-server` service in your browser